-- 1. This report follows a public consultation period relating to the Governing Body's proposal to expand Chilton Primary School.
+- 1. This report follows a public consultation period relating to the Governing Body's proposal to expand Drayton Community Primary School.
 The proposal has been supported by Oxfordshire County Council officers working together with the Governing Body of the school. - 2.
-The school's public consultation ran from 4 November 2015 16 December 2015.
+The school's public consultation ran from 11 January 2016 21 February 2016.
 The consultation leaflet (Annex 1) was circulated to all parents/carers of pupils at the school, appropriate county council teams, District, Council and Parish councillors, the local library and others.
-It was also available on the county council consultations webpages through its "current consultations" listing and was circulated with the Chilton village newsletter to all households across the village. - 3.
-The consultation leaflet contains the detailed reasoning behind the school's proposals, and council officers' support of it, therefore this is not duplicated in this report..
-Key information to note is that council officers have identified that both Chilton Primary School and Harwell Community Primary School are expected to need to grow to accommodate additional pupils, but that only one needs to do so imminently. - 4.
-The decision-making power in terms of determining the proposal in this case lies with the Governing Body of Chilton Primary School, as this is a school-led proposal, to meet identified need.
-At their meeting on 4th February 2016, the governors will make their formal decision on whether they wish to proceed in principle with expansion, subject to the funding for additional accommodation being approved through the council's capital governance procedures.
+It was also available on the county council consultations webpages through its "current consultations" listing. - 3.
+The consultation leaflet contains the detailed reasoning behind the school's proposals, and council officers' support of it, therefore this is not duplicated in this report. - 4.
+The decision-making power in terms of determining the proposal in this case lies with the Governing Body of Drayton Community Primary School, as this is a school-led proposal, to meet identified need.
+At their meeting on 7th March 2016, the governors will make their formal decision on whether they wish to proceed in principle with expansion, subject to the funding for additional accommodation being approved through the council's capital governance procedures.